Qajar Persian Warrior Arm Guard | Gold Koftgari Steel Armor Cuff | Circa 19th Century

 Description

-This Persian warrior’s bazu band (arm guard) is a striking example of Qajar-era armor, crafted in steel with intricate gold koftgari (damascene) inlay.
-The band retains its original chain-mail lining and rare red fabric interior, both enhancing its authenticity and historical value.
-Designed to protect the forearm in battle, the piece balances functionality with artistic embellishment, reflecting the prestige of its elite wearer.
+This Persian warrior’s bazu band (arm guard) is a striking example of Qajar-era armor, crafted from steel and decorated with intricate gold koftgari (damascene) inlay.
+The arm guard retains its original chain-mail lining and rare red fabric interior, both of which significantly enhance its authenticity and historical importance.
+Designed to protect the forearm during combat, bazu bands formed an essential component of Persian defensive armor while also serving as displays of status and craftsmanship.

 Features

-- Gold koftgari inlay forming ornate patterns on steel
+- Gold koftgari inlay forming ornate decorative patterns on steel

 Cultural Significance